-We offer one scheduled children's tour during our May through October season.
+Yes.
+We offer one scheduled children's tour during our May through November season.
 Boston By Little Feet is for children ages 6-12.
 This one-hour tour features sites in the downtown section of the Freedom Trail.

 An additional selection of youth-oriented tours may be arranged for private groups throughout the year.

 We also offer educational tours for schools.
 Popular tours include the Freedom Trail which can be customized for a curriculum, age group, or to include other sites of interest.
 Johnny Tremain's Boston is a tour of Boston's North End based on Johnny's adventures in the Esther Forbes' prize-winning novel, Johnny Tremain, and is geared for young people ages 11-14 who have read the book.